🍂 Giving Thanks! Get a free Amazon Fire when you sign up with Procare 🍂

 Depending on your objectives and the needs of your students, different evaluation methods may work for your lesson.
 Quizzes and homework are common methods of evaluation for older kids, but for younger kids, less formal assessment methods are often appropriate.
 This usually means making notes on the students’ classroom behavior and how well they completed the activities.

 Your assessments should be objective, recording facts, not opinions.
 Report on the expected milestones in each learning domain according to your state standards.
-You can also involve parents in your assessments by sharing learning outcomes via a parent engagement application
+You can also involve parents in your assessments by sharing learning outcomes via a mobile family engagement app

 6. Reflection